 Note - The current status of borrowed licenses is read from information stored on the client machine itself.
-Therefore, the client machine does not need to be connected to the network to obtain this information.
+Therefore, the client machine does not need to be connected to the network to obtain this information. merelore, the chent machine does not need to be connected to the network to obtain this mormation.
+Task To display the status of all currently borrowed features, expired or not From the FlexEnabled client machine, enter the following command: lmborrow -status Task To purge expired borrowed licenses and display the status of non-expired borrowed licenses From the FlexEnabled client machine, enter the following command: lmborrow -purge -status

-11 Task To display the status of all currently borrowed features, expired or not From the FlexEnabled client machine, enter the following command: lmborrow -status Task To purge expired borrowed licenses and display the status of non-expired borrowed licenses From the FlexEnabled client machine, enter the following command: 1mborrow -purge -status Note - You can specify the -purge and -status options in any order.
-The result is always the sameexpired borrowed licenses are removed and the status of the remaining borrowed licenses is displayed.
+Note • You can specify the -purge and -status options in any order.
+The result is always the same--expired borrowed licenses are removed and the status of the remaining borrowed licenses is displayed.